ual-cci/MSc-Coding-1/session8.md

 Locate the randfm function.

 Find where the function is called.
 Alter the frequency and amplitude.
 What happens to the patterns at high amplitude?
+Write a short paragraph describing your observations.

 Can you work out why this is happening?
+Try to reason about the process and write it down.

 ---